-If you want to upgrade to a more recent ASDF version, you need to install and configure your ASDF just like any other system (see Section 4.1 [Configuring ASDF to find your systems], page 6).
+If your implementation already provides ASDF 3 or later (and it should), but you want a more recent ASDF version than your implementation provides, then you just need to ensure the more recent ASDF is installed in a configured path, like any other system.
+We recommend you download an official tarball or checkout a release from git into '~/common-lisp/asdf/'. (see Section 4.1 [Configuring ASDF to find your systems], page 5).

-If your implementation provides ASDF 3 or later, you only need to (require "asdf"): ASDF will automatically look whether an updated version of itself is available amongst the regularly configured systems, before it compiles anything else.
+Once the source code for ASDF is installed, you don't need any extra step to load it beyond the usual (require "asdf"): ASDF 3 will automatically look whether an updated version of itself is available amongst the regularly configured systems, before it compiles anything else.